-- Vanilla extract: this ingredient is totally optional.
-I made my Basque cheesecake without one and it still tasted delicious.
-If you do use vanilla extract, just make sure you pick the purest and not the blended one.
+- Vanilla extract: this ingredient is optional.
+I made my Basque cheesecake without one, and it still tasted delicious.
+If you use vanilla extract, pick the purest, not the blended one.

 Overview: mixing steps

-- Combine soften cream cheese and sugar and beat on medium low speed with paddle attachment.
+- Combine softened cream cheese and sugar and beat on medium-low speed with the paddle attachment.

-- Turn off the mixer immediately and continue letting the cream cheese soften at room temperature if it can't be whipped smoothly like the top right photo.
+- Turn off the mixer immediately and let the cream cheese soften at room temperature if it can't be whipped smoothly, like in the top right photo.

-- Add 1 egg at a time followed by heavy cream, salt, and vanilla extract.
+- Add one egg at a time, followed by heavy cream, salt, and vanilla extract.
 Make sure the batter is completely smooth before adding more ingredients.

-- Carefully add flour into the mixture and mix just until everything is fully incorporated, approximately 30 seconds.
+- Carefully add flour to the mixture and mix until everything is fully incorporated, approximately 30 seconds.

-- Check the batter and make sure it is smooth and free of lump.
+- Check the batter and ensure it is smooth and free of lump.
 If in doubt, you can strain the batter through a colander (don't use too fine sieve mesh).

-- Don't worry about the wrinkled parchment because this Basque burnt cheesecake don't suppose to have smooth sides like traditional ones.
+- Don't worry about the wrinkled parchment because this Basque burnt cheesecake doesn't suppose to have smooth sides like traditional ones.

 How long should I bake this cheesecake?

-You can let the cake bake longer (45-50 minutes) if you want more dense texture or shorter (30-35 minutes) if you want more gooey, oozy souffle style cheesecake.
+You can let the cake bake longer (45-50 minutes) if you want a more dense texture or shorter (30-35 minutes) if you wish to have more gooey, oozy souffle-style cheesecake.

 Tips for making a foolproof cheesecake

-- Make sure your cream cheese is completely soften at room temperature prior to baking time.
-It'll take somewhere from 1 to 2 hours for blocks of cream cheese reducing its temperature.
-You can't whip these up if they're soften 100%.
+- Make sure your cream cheese is completely softened at room temperature before baking.
+It'll take 1 to 2 hours for blocks of cream cheese to reduce their temperature.
+You can't whip these up if they're often 100%.

-- Other ingredients should be at room temperature too include eggs and heavy cream in order to have such smooth, silky, and creamy texture.
+- Other ingredients should also be at room temperature, including eggs and heavy cream, to have a smooth, silky, and creamy texture.

-- Turn off mixer immediately if your cream cheese could not incorporate smoothly with sugar.
-Let the cheese soften at room temperature for few minutes before continue with the creaming process.
+- Turn off the mixer immediately if your cream cheese cannot incorporate smoothly with sugar.
+Let the cheese soften at room temperature for a few minutes before continuing the creaming process.

 - Always sift your flour when making cheesecake.

-- Don't open the oven in the middle of baking process.
-The oven door should be closed completely in order to maintain the required temperature.
+- Don't open the oven in the middle of the baking process.
+The oven door should be closed entirely to maintain the required temperature.

 How to cool this cheesecake?

-Place the cheesecake on kitchen counter to cool down at room temperature.
+Place the cheesecake on the kitchen counter to cool down at room temperature.
 It'll take 4-5 hours for it to cool down completely.
-To speed up the process, you can put the cheesecake to the chiller after 1 hour sitting at room temperature.
+To speed up the process, you can put the cheesecake in the chiller after 1 hour of sitting at room temperature.
 Only use this if you wish to serve cheesecake right away.

 Make sure the cheesecake is completely cool down before storing it as follow:

-- This Basque burnt cheesecake can be kept under refrigeration, completely cover for up to 1 week.
+- This Basque burnt cheesecake can be kept under refrigeration and completely covered for up to 1 week.